US government to have control in Nippon Steel-U.S. Steel deal, Trump and Sen. McCormick say

 The United Steelworkers said Tuesday that it couldn't speculate about a golden share or a partnership.
 But, it said, it remains concerned that U.S. Steel is a critical producer in a critical domestic industry and that Nippon Steel is a foreign corporation with a long track record of violating U.S. trade laws.

-China and Chinese companies dominate global steel production.
-Of the nearly 2 billion metric tons of steel produced in 2023 across the globe, about 54% came from China, according to World Steel Association figures.

-Combining Nippon Steel — the world's 4th largest steel producer — and U.S. Steel — the world's 24th largest — would create the world's 3rd largest steel producer.
+Combining Nippon Steel — the world's 4th largest steel producer — and U.S. Steel — the world's 24th largest — would create the world's 3rd largest steel producer in an industry dominated by China and Chinese companies, according to World Steel Association figures from 2023.

-McCormick said Nippon has agreed to invest $14 billion into U.S. Steel, with a “national security agreement” that will be signed with the U.S. government.
-The deal entails an American CEO, an American-majority board and a “golden share” which requires U.S. government approval of a number of the board members to will allow the U.S. to ensure that production levels aren’t cut, McCormick said.

-The deal involves building a new electric arc furnace — a more modern steel mill that melts down scrap — and investing $2.4 billion into the U.S. Steel facilities in the Pittsburgh area, including the Edgar Thomson Works blast furnace that was built in the 19th century.

 Follow Marc Levy on X at: https://x.com/timelywriter.